 Dear ICTWS Members --

-Planning for the 2017 ICTWS Conference is in full swing!
-Our conference will be located in Boise and will be co-hosted with the Idaho Chapter of the American Fisheries Society.
-The date of the conference is February 28 to March 3, 2017.
-This is the second consecutive annual meeting that ICTWS has co-hosted with another professional society!
+Please join us for the 2017 Annual Meeting!
+Our conference will be co-hosted with the Idaho Chapter of the American Fisheries Society in Boise at the Boise Centre on February 28 to March 3, 2017.

 Idaho Chapter of The Wildlife Society